zoom/videosdk-web-videoprocessor-quickstart/readme.md

    `npm install`

 1. Create a `.env` file in the root directory of the project, you can do this by copying the `.env.example` file (`cp .env.example .env`) and replacing the values with your own.
-The `.env` file should look like this:
+The `.env` file should look like this, with your own Zoom Video SDK key and secret:

    ```
    VITE_SDK_KEY=abc123XXXXXXXXXX
    VITE_SDK_SECRET=abc123XXXXXXXXXX
    ```

-   Replace `YourZoomVideoSDKKey` and `YourZoomVideoSDKSecret` with your Zoom Video SDK key and secret.
+   Add your Zoom Video SDK key and secret to the `.env` file.

 1. Run the app: